gpiresML/FCB-spatial-filter/README.md

 - epochs are all 1 second long

 ## Code
-- the FCB toolbox is in folder 'FCB_toolbox'
+- The FCB toolbox is in folder 'FCB_toolbox'
 - Some analysis files are in folder 'rsquare'
 - The main file is main.m (Matlab version) or main.py (Python version)

-This example is self-explanatory from code and comments - just run **main.m** or **main.py** and select the dataset you want to test
+This example is self-explanatory from code and comments - just run **main.m** or **main.py** and select the dataset you want to test.

-To show the discrimination effect of FCB,  statistical r-square is applied on data before and after FCB filtering
+To show the discrimination effect of FCB,  statistical r-square is applied on data before and after FCB filtering.

 ## Paper(s) and dataset(s)
 If you use the FCB toolbox please refer to [1]